What Jobs Would I Qualify for with an HR Management Degree?

 Compensation and Benefits

 Compensation and benefits managers provide a specialized role within the field of human resources management.
 In larger organizations, compensation and benefits may be managed as a separate department under the HR umbrella.
-Roles may include compensation managers, pension plan managers, or job analysts.
+Roles may include compensation managers, benefits managers, and pension plan managers.
 One of the responsibilities of compensation and benefits managers is developing insurance and retirement plans, as well as enacting policies and procedures.

 Training and Development